rfjakob/gocryptfs-website/docs/forward_mode_crypto.md

 for opening a file with a long name, and just one extra file read for each long-name file on readdir(1).

-Because the hash is only taken from the encrypted file name, there is no security penalty for using long names.
+Because the hash is only taken from the encrypted file name that is public anyway, there is no security penalty for using long names.